 1.6 Correspondence activities

 A correspondence activity on a particular topic may be authorized to be conducted via e-mail between meetings.
 Each correspondence activity should have specified terms of reference.
 A convener is appointed to moderate the e-mail discussion and prepare a report to a subsequent meeting.
 A correspondence activity should normally conclude no later than the contribution deadline of the meeting to which it is expected to report (see also clause 2.3.3.5).
+Correspondence should be conducted through the appropriate ITU email reflector.

 1.7 Preparation of reports of study groups, working parties or joint working parties, and Recommendations